datajoedata/datajoedata/README.md

 ### Hello there, 👋

 Welcome to my GitHub repository.
 You can call me Joe, I'm an aspiring Data Analyst with some affinity to biotech and biology.
-This space showcases a collection of projects and repositories that highlight my evolving skills and abilities.
-My toolset lies primarily in Python(bs4, pandas, matlab, matplotlib, sns) SQL, Excel and Power BI, as these tools allow me to effectively extract, manipulate, and visualize data.
+This space showcases a collection of projects and repositories that highlight my evolving skills and abilities."My primary toolset includes SQL, Python (bs4, pandas, matplotlib, seaborn), Google Sheets, and Power BI.
+These tools enable me to efficiently extract, manipulate, and visualize data."